Flag of Mari El: Description

-The symbol of the flag is a bear.
+The symbol of the flag is the coat of arms which consists of a bear.
 The crown and the sword on the flag symbolizes nationhood and power, respectively.
 The base of the emblem is a shield which contains a sign which was there on the previous flag.

 Previous flags

 Within the Russian Soviet Federative Socialist Republic, the flag adorned the Russian SFSR flag with the republic's name on the bottom.